• Thermal Insulation Ceramic Yarn Product System 1

 Hitex ceramic fiber yarn is made from alumina silica ceramic fiber, free of asbestos, can be used in different industrial applications under temperatures up to 2300 °F (1260 C) and has excellent chemical stability and strong resistance to thermal shock and corrosion attack.
 Exceptions are hydrofluoric and phosphoric acids and concentrated alkalis.
 It also resists oxidation and reduction,

-Q:Can glass fiber textiles be used for medical applications?
+Q:Can glass fiber textile be used in pressure vessels?

-Q:What are the different finishes available for glass fiber textiles?
+Q:What are the different surface finishes available for glass fiber textiles?

-Q:Can glass fiber textiles be used for making medical implants or prosthetics?
+Q:Can glass fiber textiles be used for making upholstery?

-Q:Can glass fiber textiles be used in high-temperature applications?
+Q:Can glass fiber textiles be used in protective clothing?

-Q:Can glass fiber textiles be used in wound care products?
+Q:How are glass fiber textiles used in the construction industry?

 1. Manufacturer Overview